 You can currently drop off Styrofoam at the SOCRRA Drop Off Center location.
 You can now drop off the following items: Cups and takeout containers; Egg cartons; Rinsed meat trays; Food trays/lunch trays; but No Styrofoam peanuts.
+Clean styrofoam peanuts might be accepted at mailing retailers.
+Call first.
 All items must be rinsed.
 Styrofoam placed in your cart will end up in the landfill.

 When you go to the drop off: Make your trip worthwhile!!
 Check around your house and take ALL the things you meant to take.